gantsign/ansible-role-pin-to-launcher/README.md

 ### Example DockbarX Playbook

 DockbarX is a popular dockbar that has integration with the Xfce4 desktop.
+To use this you have to [install DockbarX first](https://github.com/M7S/dockbarx).

 ```yaml
 - hosts: servers